visrut7/wizardsurvey.fun/README.md

 To contribute to this project, please follow these steps:

+- You can reach me out on [Twitter](https://twitter.com/visrut06815925) or [LinkedIn](https://www.linkedin.com/in/visrut-navadiya-4498391a4/) to discuss the feature you want to implement, or support development.

+### Setup

 - **Docker**: If you haven't already, install Docker to manage containers.
 - Run `npm run setup` to install all the dependencies and start mongodb container.
 - Run `npm run dev` to start the development server.